scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

    Figure :ref:`layout` with a number of options.
-The input of cell 5 is color coded to show which part of the specification corresponds to the components in Figure :ref:`schematic`, where blue indicates styling options, red is the actual specification of the content and green is what exectures the actual rendering.
-The output of the cell shows how the specified options have altered the output of the plotting code.
-Finally, the In and Out cells 6 and 7 show the reprs of the content and the style specification demonstrate the analogous nature in the way the two are structured, enabling the separation between content and display options. :label:`customization`
+The input of cell 5 is color coded to show which part of the specification corresponds to the components in Figure :ref:`schematic`, where blue indicates styling options, red is the specification of the content and green is what executes the rendering.
+The output of the cell shows how the supplied options have altered the output of the plotting code.
+Finally, Out[6] and Out[7] show the textual representations of the content and the style specification respectively.
+This demonstrate the parallel way the two are structured, enabling the separation between content and display options. :label:`customization`

-To explore what this looks like in practice we have altered the example from Figure :ref:`layout` with some basic display options, to customize the appearance of the plot shown in Figure :ref:`customization`.
-Using the ``%%opts`` magic we have specified various display attributes about the plot including aspects, line widths, the ``cmap`` and the ``sublabel_format``.
-By printing the string representation of the content (cell 6) and the options (cell 7) separately we can see immediately how there are two distinct objects, and also how they correspond, with each entry in the ``OptionsTree`` matching an applicable object type.
+To explore what this looks like in practice we have adapted the example from Figure :ref:`layout` with some basic display options.
+The result of customizing the visual representation is shown in Figure :ref:`customization`.
+Using the ``%%opts`` cell magic we have specified various display attributes about the plot including aspects, line widths, the ``cmap`` and the ``sublabel_format``.
+By printing the string representation of the content (Out[6]) and the options (Out[7]) we can see immediately that there are two distinct objects where each entry in the ``OptionsTree`` matches an applicable object type.
 Finally, in the actual rendered output, we can see that all these display options have taken effect, even though the actual data structure is differs from the object rendered in Figure :ref:`layout` only in the ``id`` value.

 A major benefit of separating data and customization options in this way is that all the options can be gathered in one place.
 There is no